 When it comes time to pick what you want to study on student exchange, just remember: there is a lot to choose from and there is an exchange option that will suit you.

-We have the largest selection of subjects offered by any university and partner with over 270 universities worldwide.
-By 2020 we aim to have 50 per cent of the student body (of the graduating cohort) completing an international exchange.
+We have a large selection of subjects offered by over 250 partner universities worldwide.
+By 2020 we aim to have 50 per cent of students complete a global mobility program before they graduate.

 There are short-term (from 3 weeks, six-month, and one-year) options, for studying overseas as part of your degree.

-- On the Global Mobility Database, you can search by location or institution name, and you can filter your search results by ranking level of study, duration, language of instruction and subject areas.
-We recommend researching widely, and then honing in a particular region or shortlist of partners once you decide on a few institutions that would suit a study plan that works for your degree.
+- On the Global Mobility Database, you can search by location or institution name, and you can narrow your search results by ranking level of study, duration, language of instruction and subject areas.
+We recommend researching widely, and then creating a shortlist of partners that suit your degree based on your interest in a particular country or region, accommodation and lifestyle options or scholarships available.

 Where to go